TextTIGER: Text-based Intelligent Generation with Entity Prompt Refinement for Text-to-Image Generation: Proposed Method: TextTIGER

 \section{Proposed Method: \textsc{TextTIGER}}

-We propose a method that augments entity-specific knowledge for entities included in prompts using their precisely explained descriptions and then summarizes the descriptions to an appropriate length using LLMs, as shown in Figure~\ref{fig:overview-of-our-proposed-methods}.
-This approach mitigates both the knowledge limitations of the image generation model and its weakness in handling long contexts.
-Our method comprises the following two main steps:
+We propose a method that strengthens entity-specific knowledge by augmenting accurate descriptions of entities that appear in the prompt and then summarizing them to an appropriate length by LLMs, as shown in Figure~\ref{fig:top}.
+Our method effectively mitigates two major weaknesses of image generation models, i.e., (1) limited internal knowledge on entities, and (2) difficulty in handling long contexts.
+The proposed approach consists of the following 2 steps: STEP 1. augment entities with informative descriptions (\S~\ref{augmentation}), and STEP 2. summarize the descriptions with an LLM to the appropriate length (\S~\ref{summarization}).